rammurmu/rammurmu/README.md

 <details><Summary>Learn more</Summary>

-An interconnected live retailers & influencers community The opene source community is the ❤️ heart of runash live retail streaming and fundamental to how we build software today
+An interconnected live seller community
+The opene seller community is the ❤️ heart of runash AI-Powered live streaming platform and fundamental to how we build software today

+>Join us in shaping the future of technology

 ## Contribution
 </details>